 Government of Canada

-As this is an evolving situation, we continue to remind everyone the importance of using credible sources to stay informed.
-We encourage all Niagara residents and visitors to visit the Niagara Region’s Public Health Novel Coronavirus (COVID-19) webpage.
+We encourage all Niagara residents and visitors to visit the Niagara Region’s Public Health Novel Coronavirus (COVID-19) webpage for the latest pandemic-related information.

 For information regarding travel, please visit the Government of Canada website.